 Who will win the Dutch Data Prize 2018?

 This year, for the fifth time, the Dutch Data Prize will be awarded for a scientist or research group that has made an extraordinary contribution to science by making research data available for additional or new research.
-Researchers can nominate themselves, another researcher or a research group.
-The deadline for nominations was July 1st.
-The award ceremony will be held at November 28, 2018.
+Untill July 1th, researchers could nominate themselves, another researcher or a research group.

 In 2018 the Data Prize will be awarded in three categories: 1) humanities and social sciences, 2) exact and technical sciences and 3) medical and life sciences.
-Curious for the previous Data Prize winners?
+The nominations were announced.

 The winners receive a sculpture and €5,000 to make their data set (more) accessible, (for instance by organising a symposium or disclosing the data online).